Psychology

 Credits 3

-This course will provide an introduction to some of the psychological concepts and facts most useful for a design.
-Topics will be pulled out from several of the more “experimental” branches of psychology, including sensory and perceptual psychology, cognitive psychology, motor control, and the fields of human-computer interaction and reliability analysis.
+This course introduces psychological concepts and facts most useful for a design.
+Topics are pulled out from several “experimental” branches of psychology, including sensory and perceptual psychology, cognitive psychology, motor control, and the fields of human-computer interaction and reliability analysis.
 The emphasis is on theories and findings on human performance, rather than the design of systems per se, although implications for design are continually analyzed.

 PY 357: Health Psychology